 Best Ohio Whistleblower Attorney Answer: If I see food safety issues at the restaurant that I work at, what should I do?
 Does my food safety complaint have to be in writing?
 Is my employer allowed to retaliate against me for reporting food safety issues?

-At the Spitz law firm, our employment lawyers understand that working in a restaurant exposes employees to employment dangers that aren’t as prevalent in other workplaces.
+At Spitz, The Employee’s Law Firm, our employment lawyers understand that working in a restaurant exposes employees to employment dangers that aren’t as prevalent in other workplaces.
 As our employment lawyers have talked about previously in this blog, issues such as minimum wage/tip violations (My Employer Will Not Let Me Keep My Tips), restaurant owners that wrongly think they don’t have to pay overtime (Can I Sue My Restaurant Employer For Not Paying Me Overtime?), to the looser atmosphere in restaurants that breeds discrimination and sexual harassment issues (Can I Be Fired For Reporting Sex Harassment In My First Month At A Restaurant?) come up time and time again.

 One issue that an employee of a restaurant also has to deal with is food safety.
 As you most likely have noticed, food safety has been in the news a lot lately with the issues that have befallen the massively growing “fast-casual” chain of Chipotle.
 Starting in November 2015, an outbreak of the deadly food borne bacteria E. coli started in the Pacific Northwest and caused Chipotle patrons to get sick all the way across the country, including some E. coli cases in Northeast Ohio.
 Chipotle then experienced a norovirus outbreak in California and Boston that caused over 370 people to become sick, including half of the Boston College basketball team.